Skip to Content

 Orange nodes represent virtual networks:

-• default - NAT network for internet access
+• NAT - Network with internet access

-• isolated - Private network for VM-to-VM communication
+• Isolated - Private network for VM-to-VM communication

 Routers